 NordVPN is cheaper than ExpressVPN on extended plans.
 The monthly plan is still pricey at $12.99, but long-term plans offer significant discounts.
 The one-year plan costs $4.99 per month and the two-year plan costs $3.19 per month, making it NordVPN’s best deal.
 Read our full NordVPN review to learn more, or try NordVPN with the 30-day money-back guarantee.

 - Unlimited device connections

 - High latencies

 Surfshark gives ExpressVPN a run for its money as far as streaming performance goes.
-During our testing, it unblocked all major streaming sites — Netflix, Hulu, BBC iPlayer, Disney Plus and HBO Max — on the first attempt.
+During our testing, it unblocked all major streaming sites — Netflix, Hulu, BBC iPlayer, Disney Plus and Max — on the first attempt.
 This performance means Surfshark is well-equipped to unblock any South Korean TV and streaming service you throw at it.

 In our latest round of automated speed tests, Surfshark continued to demonstrate excellent download speeds, both on the local and international front.
 Whether you’re accessing South Korean TV channels with its Korean server or international streaming services, you will enjoy buffer-free HD streaming.

 Regarding security, you get all the basic features, including modern VPN protocols, solid encryption, a kill switch and DNS leak protection.
 You also get 14 multi-hop servers (a version of double VPN) for extra protection.
 It also offers split tunneling, called “bypass.”